willBoyd8/BattleDroid/docs/WallBuildingStrats.md

 will happen in response to a request from the landscaper for information.
 This broadcast neads to include at least 2 pieces of information:
  - The Location of the HQ
  - The current level of the wall<br>

+The HQ will maintain the list of of locations that need dirt, and will broadcast this information as needed (at one soup level).

 Additionally, they will produce miners somewhat frequently

 #### Miners